Demians12/kafka-terraform-gke/README.md

 # Kafka Cluster
 This project aims to create a Kafka cluster using Strimzi, provisioned with Terraform, and deployed in Google Cloud, creating a GKE cluster.
 The Kafka cluster is tested by creating a topic, a performance test, and then a consumer.
 Finally, monitoring is set up with Prometheus and Grafana.

+It is an automated way to authenticate, configure, deploy and test a kafka cluster with terraform in GKE

 ## Overview
 -
 - Provisioning: The infrastructure is provisioned using Terraform, creating a GKE cluster in the Google Cloud Platform.